 Beyond the issue of "passing" and the ambiguity that exists at the edges of racial stereotypes, there's another piece of evidence that would suggest that race is a social construct.
 That's the issue of someone looking like they are a member of one race yet acting like they are a member of another.

-website.
-Used under the "Fair Dealing"
+Nora Loreto, image from her website.
+Used under the "Fair Dealing" provision of the Copyright Act. |

 I got thinking about this because of an exchange I recently heard on a Canadaland Shortcuts podcast where Jesse Brown's guest Nora Loreto came up with an insight based on a conversation about Corey Hurren, the guy who drove his vehicle into Rideau Hall presumably so he could hunt down Justin Trudeau and shoot him with one of the many guns he brought along.
 As she puts it, the problem with mainstream media coverage of this incident is that it focuses on what a "nice guy" Hurren is, how surprising it is that he would do anything bad.
 But as she points out, here's a guy who took hours and hours to drive across the country---which means that he had ample opportunity to change his mind and not follow through with his deranged notions.
 "Nice guys" sometimes get dumb ideas into their heads---but they don't follow through once they've had some time to cool off and think things through.